LT-IntroToAI-SY2324/a2-movie-chatbot-joegoturback/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+The part that was confusing for me was the

 2. Explain how you could use the match function for extracting information from a movie database.

+The match function could be used to find spcific movies that align with the details the user provided in the search box.
+For example, if a user were to enter a movie genre "Horror", the match function could find the movie(s) inside the array or dictionary that has the word "horror" in it, and return them to the user.